Location

 For undergraduate and postgraduate programmes, the university accepts a number of tests and qualifications.

 For most of the undergraduate courses, prospective students are required to have an overall IELTS score of 6.0, taken within two years of the start date of their chosen course.
-Applicants will also need to have at least 5.5 in all of the skills elements (Reading, Writing, Speaking, and Listening).
-There are some undergraduate courses that require a higher score and these can be found on the individual course listings on the University of Hull website.
+Applicants will also need to have at least 5.5 in all of the skills elements (reading, writing, speaking, and listening).
+There are some undergraduate courses that require a higher score; these can be found on the individual course listings on the University of Hull website.

-For postgraduate study, English language requirements vary for these courses so applicants are advised to check the entry requirements on individual postgraduate course pages.
+For postgraduate study, English language requirements are raised to an IELTS score of 6.5.
+Applicants are advised to check the entry requirements on individual postgraduate course pages.

 Applicants who do not meet the English language requirements can undertake a pre-sessional English Language course at the University of Hull.